A Project Management Framework (PM) is a plan to ensure project completion. All projects have a specific goal with a

 Project managers have a variety of frameworks to choose from.
 The right framework makes it possible to achieve the goals of the stakeholders.

 It can also help an organization see how they can improve their processes.
 This contributes to completing the project on time, and to more efficient use of resources.

-If you enjoyed reading this article about the project management framework subject, you should read these as well:
+If you enjoyed reading this article on project management framework, you should check out this one about IT project manager.